 My oldest son who is now 39 my daughter who is 35 & my youngest son who is 29 all went to St James & John School under the leadership of Principal Mrs. King -Cassell.
 Currently my oldest granddaughter graduated from St James & is graduating from high school this year and my other grandchildren now attend.
 It is the best school ever and it should have 5 stars.
 I love St James!!
 Lillie Brown parent of past students & grandparent of current students

 St. James & St. John School is a private elementary school in Baltimore.
-231 students attend St. James & St. John School and identify mostly as Black, non-Hispanic; Native American or Native Alaskan; and Asian/Pacific Islander.
-The student to teacher ratio at St. James & St. John School is 19:1.
+231 students attend St. James & St. John School and identify as Black, non-Hispanic; Native American or Native Alaskan; and Asian/Pacific Islander.
+The ratio of students to teachers at St. James & St. John School is 19:1.
 Community Initiatives Academy is one of the nearest elementary schools.

 - Computer arts

 I love this school my son went from Pre-k thru 5th grade..and I truly missed the teachers and adminitrator Mrs King-Cassell knew each student by name they provided a safe enviorment to learn when several catholic school closed which left my family scrambling to find a school for the 8th grade I was Truly excited to find the St James & Johns had been made into a middle school and I immediatlely enrolled my son Joseph back to his beginings.

 My daughter went to this school from preK thru fifth grade and I was simply delighted with the level of learning and professionalism administered to the student and parents.
 Simply awesome principal teachers and administrative staff can't say enough great things about this institution!